thangchung/awesome-dotnet-core/README.md

   * [Serilog.Exceptions](https://github.com/RehanSaeed/Serilog.Exceptions) - Serilog.Exceptions is an add-on to [Serilog](https://serilog.net/) to log exception details and custom properties that are not output in Exception.ToString().
   * [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) - A Serilog configuration provider that reads from Microsoft.Extensions.Configuration.
 * [SEQ](https://getseq.net) - Seq collects data over HTTP, while your applications use the best available structured logging APIs for your platform.
+* [ElmahCore](https://github.com/ElmahCore/ElmahCore) - Error logging library that includes features like error filtering and the ability to view the error log from a web page.

 ### Machine Learning and Data Science
 * [Accord](https://github.com/accord-net/framework) - Machine learning, computer vision, statistics and general scientific computing for .NET.